Skip to content

 Run 3: 800 tok in 9.41s = 85.06 t/s

 +2300% vs v0.1.0.
-80× faster in 4 days.
-The jump from 0.97 t/s to 85 t/s rides on a single upstream commit.
+Eighty times faster in four days.
+The jump from 0.97 to 85 t/s rides on a single upstream commit (the p_min confidence threshold).
 That’s the open source ecosystem in 2026 — it moves on a weekly clock.

 Olares One comparison

-BackendStackt/s avg
+StackModelt/s avg

 llama.cpp standardUD-Q4_K_XL, no spec decoding33-36

-buun-llama-cpp DFlashHEAD aecbbd5d + Q8_0 GGUF drafter80
+buun-llama-cpp DFlashQ8_0 GGUF drafter80

-To my knowledge, Lucebox PR #86 (May 4, 2026) reports 218 t/s on RTX 5090 desktop 32GB via their path — absolute Blackwell record — but their HTTP server isn’t yet wired up and their engine doesn’t load the spiritbuun GGUF drafter.
+To my knowledge, Lucebox PR #86 reports 218 t/s on RTX 5090 desktop 32 GB via their custom path, but their HTTP server isn’t wired up yet and their engine doesn’t load the spiritbuun GGUF drafter.
+The two paths live in parallel for now.

 The config that works

-Image: aamsellem/buun-llama-cpp-dflash:0.2.0 (CUDA 13.1, sm_120 native, NO_VMM, libcuda stub link)
+Image: aamsellem/buun-llama-cpp-dflash:0.2.0 (CUDA 13.1, sm_120 native, NO_VMM, libcuda stub link).

 llama-server args: